Whomp!: This comic (25/4/2012) deals with what happens when your flesh falls off. Urgh.

 For more prototyping goodness, there's the prototyping of Jane's sprite with Vriska and Tavros's corpses, resulting in a being that knows just how horrifically wrong it is, both physically and mentally.
 So much that Tavrisprite blows itself up a couple pages later.

+This is also played straight with Erisolsprite, the combination of two trolls that nearly killed each other when they were alive.
+They're just stable enough to not share Tavrissprite's fate, but they're still in a constant state of self-loathing.
 However, Dirk's sprite averts it completely.
 Lil' Hal loves having a physical body, and Equius loves having a powerful robot brain.
 There's also Roxy's, who has so far been the speechless but seems to be quite fine with the combination of Nepeta and Feferi - justified in that the two components were the friendliest and most peaceful of their peers.
-Then Fefeta is literally torn apart from the conflicting emotions during an argument between Erisolsprite and Arquiusprite, playing the trope straight
+Then Fefeta is literally torn apart from the conflicting emotions during an argument between Erisolsprite and Arquiusprite, playing the trope straight.

 In the comic Wurr, the hellhounds have been exposed to mutating Black Touch for generations, resulting in strange mutations such as extra limbs, eyes, too many teeth, strange skeletal structures, and countless other strange features.
 Some hellhounds, called Whispering Ones don't even have proper genetalia.